sam-xl/py_trees_parser/README.md

 ## XML Parser

-The Behavior Tree Parser (`BTParse`) is a Python module that allows you to parse an XML file representing a behavior tree and construct the corresponding behavior tree using the `py_trees` library.
+The Behavior Tree Parser (`BTParser`) is a Python class that allows you to parse an XML file representing a behavior tree and construct the corresponding behavior tree using the `py_trees` library.
 It supports composite nodes, behavior nodes from `py_trees`, and custom behavior nodes defined in your local library.